 RO systems are normally installed so that a separate tap at the kitchen sink provides clean drinking water, and lines are also run to supply refrigerator ice makers and water dispensers.
 RO water is so high quality that it makes ice cubes crystal clear and you can even use it in place of distilled water in irons.
 RO can remove certain microorganisms from water, as well, although it should never be used in place of disinfection.

 Ultraviolet filtration, or UV as it’s commonly referred to, is used to disinfect water that may have microorganisms in it, possibly because it’s supplied by a private well or surface water.
 And even city supplies experience line breaks that can introduce microorganisms into the water.
 You may have experienced these “boil alerts” in your area.
-Microbiological purifiers incorporate additional stages of filtration that, unlike UV, actually trap and physically remove microorganisms from drinking water.
-This Kinetico K5 system, for instance, allows you to upgrade simply by adding a cartridge.
-Purifier systems are used to protect against micro organisms in the same situations as UV systems.
+Microbiological purifiers incorporate additional stages of filtration that, unlike UV, actually trap and physically remove microorganisms from drinking water so it can be antioxidant water and safe for daily drink.
+Happie water purifier, for instance, use UV Led Sterization that can be used to protect against micro organisms.
 Although a lot of people use the term “purifier” loosely, systems must pass rigorous testing to be certified as true purifiers, which is why there are so few models available.
 Which system or technology is right for you and your home?
 It all depends on your budget, your water quality and your contamination concerns.